 Revitalizing it's tenants—history, popularity, repetition, myth—rents the cliché as we understand it, and it's purpose outside and separate from comfort of it's couching not as familiar or non threatening but edgy unsure, captivating.
 With use the cliché becomes it's cliché.

-Using images, be it photographs or film stills (Still-life) as source material—my own or others—no matter their origin to tell a better story or at least an interesting one is my intention.
-The manipulation of fragments, of feelings, of thoughts rent mute is the gist of my interest in our interior selves as story.
-The chosen images, singularly or in juxtaposition with another act like mise-en-scenes.
-It is not what is seen but what is suggested by the seen that is the condition.
-A clarity of intent being opaque, suggesting an enigmatic reading can become captivating.
+Using images, be it photographs or film stills (Still-life) tells a better story or at least an interesting one.
+The manipulation of fragments, of feelings, of thoughts rent mute is the gist of our interior selves as story.
+Pictures, singularly or in juxtaposition with others act like a mise en scene.
+It is not what is seen but what is suggested that is the condition, the echo of it's own cliché.
+A clarity of intent obscured, filtered, suggests an enigmatic reading.
 Images occupy the fragile working place of memory/imagination.
-Agitating this cleavage between thought and action develops the inchoate into something like an identity though fleeting; signifiers of many facets, of various genres.
-My work is a representation of a representation, an acknowledgement and sharing with the past, with the present and hopefully with the future.
+Agitating this cleavage between thought and action develops the inchoate into something like an identity, like an understanding though fleeting.
+My work is a representation of a representation, an acknowledgement of the cliché and sharing with the past, with the present and future.